 – we no longer need the data, but you need them to assert, exercise or defend against legal claims or

-– you have filed an objection against the processing under Art.
-21 GDPR;
+– you have filed an objection against the processing under EU law;

-Under Art.
-20 GDPR, you may receive the personal data you have provided to us in a structured, commonly used and machine-readable format, or demand that the data be transmitted to another controller.
+Under EU law, you may receive the personal data you have provided to us in a structured, commonly used and machine-readable format, or demand that the data be transmitted to another controller.

 Under.
-Art.
-77 GDPR, you may lodge a complaint with the supervisory authority.
+EU law, you may lodge a complaint with the supervisory authority.
 As a rule, you can do so by contacting the supervisory authority where you normally live or work, or by contacting our company headquarters.

 Right to object

 If we are processing your personal data to protect our overriding legitimate interests as part of a weighing of interests as explained above, you may object to such processing with effect for the future.
 If processing is done for the purposes of direct marketing, you may exercise this right at any time as described above.
 If processing is done for other purposes, you may object only for grounds which arise from your particular situation.